hyperledger-cacti/cacti/docs/docs/external/getting-started/interop/asset-exchange.md

   ```bash
   CORDA_PORT=10006 ./clients/build/install/clients/bin/clients claim-asset --secret=secrettext --contract-id=<contract-id>
   ```
-  (_Note: Here the `PartyB` can see the node's log to get the revealed the hash preimage, to use it to claim bond in Fabric network._)
+  `PartyB` can see its node's logs to get the revealed hash preimage, and use it to claim the bond in the Fabric network.
 - Run the following to trigger `bob`'s claim for `bond01:a03` locked by `alice` in `network1`:
   ```bash
   ./bin/fabric-cli asset exchange-step --step=6 --recipient=bob --locker=alice --target-network=network1 --param=bond01:a03 --secret=secrettext